Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 You didn't produce them when we asked, and that's the end of it.

-So the Brady camp is saying wait a minute, we didn't destroy evidence.
+So the Brady camp is saying, wait a minute, we didn't destroy evidence.

-They don't understand why would, and this is a, by the way, just in the st from the standpoint of business, you have to ask yourself a question here.
+And that's why everybody's concerned that the Patriots, they don't understand why would, and this is a, by the way, just from the standpoint of business, you have to ask yourself a question here.

-And I know a lot of people hate Brady because successful winners are hated by losers.
+I know that a lot of people hate the Patriots, and I know a lot of people hate Brady because successful winners are hated by losers.

 But the league is not supposed to be caught up in all that.

-I mean, here is arguably pretty good looking face for the NFL, given all the people who play this game, he's got one of the best faces of players out there.
+I mean, here is arguably a pretty good-looking face for the NFL, given all the people who play this game.

 He has a great reputation as a winner.